 Like anything else that is a relatively new trend in an industry, the mobile banking process has the nation divided.
 With more and more banks and credit unions going in the direction of mobile banking (not to mention the rise in popularity among online banks), it’s up consumers to determine whether their PC or iPhone is better equipped to securely initiate fund transfers, verify account balances and pay bills.

 Proponents of mobile banking express that mobile banking risks are not augmented, compared to traditional online banking on a computer.

-Robert Siciliano, a personal security and identity theft expert, is a supporter of mobile banking’s ease of use and argues that mobile banking can at times be more secure than banking on a personal computer.
+Robert Siciliano, McAfee Online Security Expert, is a supporter of mobile banking’s ease of use and argues that mobile banking can at times be more secure than banking on a personal computer.

 “Mobile banking, typically conducted via mobile application, offers the same basic features as browser-based online banking,” explains Siciliano.
 “Mobile banking can also offer additional security by enabling text-backs, which employ a customer’s phone as a second form of authentication when using either browser-based or mobile banking.”

 In addition to these added authentication methods employed by mobile banking apps that protect users from fraud, bank apps like the Chase mobile app for the iPhone does not allow customers to save their full log in information.
 Only the User ID may be stored in the app’s log in field, all users must manually enter their passwords upon each use.